microsoft/vscode-docs/docs/python/linting.md

 More details can be found in the [pydocstyle documentation](http://www.pydocstyle.org/en/2.1.1/usage.html#cli-usage).

-Options can also be read from an `[pydocstyle]` section of an ini-like configuration file, named any of the following:
+Options can also be read from a `[pydocstyle]` section of any of the following configuration files:

 - `setup.cfg`
 - `tox.ini`